influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withId(id)
 ```

-ID is a unique identifier of a node within the worklow It is implemented as a hash of the node name, which makes the ID deterministic
+"ID is a unique identifier of a node within the worklow It is implemented as a hash of the node name, which makes the ID deterministic"

 ### fn withMessage